Fincap/zig-rtti/README.md

 Exposes the `TypeRegistry` container which can be used to store runtime information about a type that has been registered at comptime.

+`Type` adapts the `std.builtin.Type` child structs for types that are able to be meaningfully represented at runtime:
+- bool
+- Int
+- Float
+- Pointer (single-item, many-item, slices, C)
+- Array
+- Struct
+- Optional
+- Enum
+- Union

+Where any type needs to reference a child type (e.g. pointers, struct fields, optionals), the `Type` will hold a pointer to another instance of the `Type` struct.
+This is possible because the `TypeRegistry` stores `Type` instances at [stable addresses](src/stable_map.zig), and the registered types are assumed to live as long as the registry.

+The library includes a [formatter module](src/fmt.zig) that can be used to inspect an opaque pointer and output to `std.io.AnyWriter`, and is an example of how runtime type information can be utilized.

 ## Installation
 Add zig-rtti as a dependency by running the following command in your project root: